FrancisKiarieM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable. script that creates a new local variable. a script that prints the result of the addition of 128 with the value stored in the environment variable
+a script that creates a new global variable. script that creates a new local variable. a script that prints the result of the addition of 128 with the value stored in the environment variable script that prints the result of POWER divided by DIVIDE, followed by a new line.